EventStore/EventStore/docs/server/features/archiving.md

 The Archiver Node is a read-only replica and does not participate in quorum activities.
 It must be a separate node to the main cluster nodes. e.g. If you have a three node cluster, you will need a fourth node to be the archiver.
 If you already have a read-only replica as a forth node then it is possible to use it as the Archiver Node.

 `RetainAtLeast` is the retention policy for what to retain in the local volume for each node.
 It does not affect which chunks are uploaded to the archive by the Archiver Node (which will upload all completed committed chunks).
 If a chunk contains any data less than `RetainAtLeast:Days` old, then it will not be removed locally.
 If a chunk contains any data that is within `RetainAtLeast:LogicalBytes` of the tail of the log (strictly: the `scavenge point` of the current scavenge) then it will not be removed locally.
+The metrics described below can be useful to determine sensible values for the retention policy.

 On startup, up to `MaxMemTableSize` events can be read from the log.
 It is recommended to keep at least this much data locally for faster startup.